waveq/MeetMe/README.md

 in under your event and come for the party.
 [JSF]

-MySQL database.txt - there are declaration of tables which has been used in the project.
+MySQL database.sql - Declaration of database